Georgie Denbrough

-Georgie Elmer Denbrough is a fictional character created by Stephen King from his 1986 epic horror novel It.
-Georgie is the younger brother of Bill Denbrough, and falls prey to Pennywise the Clown.
+George Elmer "Georgie" Denbrough is a fictional character created by Stephen King in his 1986 epic horror novel It.
+Georgie is the younger brother of Bill Denbrough, and is killed by Pennywise the Clown.
 He is used by Pennywise to taunt Bill throughout the novel.
-Georgie is portrayed by Tony Dakota in the 1990 TV miniseries adaptation and by Jackson Robert Scott in the theatrical film series.
-Dakota also reprised his role for a 2019 short fan film based on the 1990 TV miniseries adaptation of the novel, titled Georgie, which shows a "What If" scenario if Georgie had survived his encounter with Pennywise.
+Georgie is portrayed by Tony Dakota in the 1990 TV miniseries adaptation and Jackson Robert Scott in the theatrical film series.
+Dakota also reprised his role for a 2019 short fan film based on the 1990 TV miniseries adaptation, titled Georgie, which imagines if Georgie had survived.
+He returns in the 1998 TV series Woh, where he is portrayed by Prashant Rane.

 Fictional character biography

-Georgie Elmer Denbrough (also known as "Georgie") was born on September 18, 1951 (1954 in the 1990 TV miniseries and 1981 in the 2017 theatrical film adaptation) to Zack and Sharon Denbrough and is the younger brother of Bill Denbrough.
-Georgie has a very positive relationship with his older brother, considering him to be his best friend.
+George Elmer Denbrough was born on September 18, 1941 (1954 in the 1990 TV miniseries and 1981/1982 in the 2017 theatrical film adaptation) to Zack and Sharon Denbrough.
+He is the younger brother of Bill Denbrough, with whom he has a very positive relationship, considering him to be his best friend.

 Encounter with Pennywise

-On one October night in 1957 (1960 in the 1990 TV miniseries and 1988 in the theatrical film series), Georgie makes a paper boat with his older brother on a rainy day.
-Bill is too sick to accompany Georgie outside, so he helps him make the boat and sends him on his way.
-The boat ends up falling down a storm drain, much to Georgie's dismay.
-Georgie then encounters an evil clown monster (called "Pennywise") in the storm drain (who offers him a red balloon) and tells him about how people float down in the sewers.
-Pennywise offers Georgie his boat back, but when Georgie attempts to reach out to it, Pennywise grabs Georgie's arm and bites it off, leaving Georgie to bleed to death in the rain.
-In the theatrical film series, Georgie (instead of being left bleeding to death) is dragged down the sewers by the monster, after his arm is dismembered by the latter as he desperately tries to cling to his life calling Bill's name as no one hears.
+On a rainy day in October 1957 (1960 in the 1990 TV miniseries and 1988 in the theatrical film series), Bill helps Georgie make a paper boat, as Bill is too sick to accompany Georgie outside.
+As Georgie goes out alone, the boat falls down a storm drain.
+In the drain, Georgie encounters the clown Pennywise, who offers him a red balloon and tells him how people float down in the sewers.
+Pennywise offers Georgie his boat back, but when Georgie attempts to reach for it, Pennywise grabs Georgie's arm and bites it off, leaving Georgie bleeding to death in the rain.
+In the theatrical film series, Georgie is instead dragged down the sewers while, after his right arm is dismembered, calling Bill's name.

 Being used by Pennywise

-Not long after his death, Georgie's appearance would be utilized by Pennywise to taunt and provoke Bill.
+Shortly after his death, Georgie's appearance is utilized by Pennywise to taunt and provoke Bill.
 While this aspect of the novel is not represented in the 1990 TV miniseries, Georgie appears to Bill several times throughout the theatrical film series.